Syntax-hue/nestjs-boilerplate/README.md

 ## Notifications

 You can create custom notifications and use them in a service.
-I also use them in auth service for sending email confirmation.
+They are used in auth service for sending email confirmation token.

 ## Installation